-Deprecated since version v2.0.0: DebugMode is deprecated.
-Use using\config('debug', debug) instead.
+Deprecated since version v2.0.0: Use chainer.using_config() instead.
+See Debug mode for details.

 Parameters debug (bool) - Debug mode used in the context.

 '''

 enter()

 exit(args)

 '''

 2.1.9 Configuring Chainer

 Chainer provides some global settings that affect the behavior of some functionalities.
 Such settings can be configured using the unified configuration system.
 The system provides a transparent way to manage the configuration for each process and for each thread.